lucrussell/kafka-tools/README.md

 # kafka-tools
-Collection of scripts for working with Kafka
+A collection of scripts for working with Kafka.